daisyBlackforest/walkthrough-vm/README.md

-# walkthrough-vm
+# walkthrough-CTF

-This repo contains walkthrough of vulnerable machines that I have solved.
+This repo contains walkthrough of CTFs that I participated.